Malaysia's Maybank launches Islamic asset management unit

-LONDON, Oct 29 (Reuters) - Malaysia’s Malayan Banking Bhd , the country’s largest lender, has launched an Islamic asset management unit to cater to growing investor appetite for sharia-compliant investment products.
+LONDON (Reuters) - Malaysia’s Malayan Banking Bhd, the country’s largest lender, has launched an Islamic asset management unit to cater to growing investor appetite for sharia-compliant investment products.

 The Islamic asset management sector is gradually making a comeback after years of stagnation, having seen a total of 88 funds liquidated globally in the past two years as slumping equity markets reduced investor interest.